Quansight/ragna/docs/community/welcome.md

 ## Code of Conduct

-All RAgna community spaces including discussions on GitHub and audio/video meetings are covered by the
+All Ragna community spaces including discussions on GitHub and audio/video meetings are covered by the
 [Quansight Repository Code of Conduct](https://github.com/Quansight/.github/blob/master/CODE_OF_CONDUCT.md) to create an welcoming environment for everyone.